comit-network/RFCs/RFC-001-BAM.md

 #### Malformed response

 It can happen that a counterparty sends a malformed response or that the response is not deserializable due to some other cause.
-For requests, a response can be sent back to inform the other party of the problem.
+For requests, an `ERROR` frame with type `malformed-frame` can be sent back to the other party.
 However, there are no response messages for responses.
 In this case, implementations should treat this as a *temporary* failure by logging the incident and ignoring the malformed response.
 Implementations should be able to receive further messages on the connection.